GitGuru4DevOps-Venkatesh/DevOpsConnectsHub/README.md

 Feel free to explore, learn, and contribute to this evolving resource!
 Together, we're making software delivery better, one commit at a time. 🚀

 📢 Let's Connect! 📢
-Reach out on Facebook: @devopsconnectshub
+Reach out on Instagram: @devopsconnectshub
-Connect on Instagram: @Learning Aspirants in DevOps]https://www.facebook.com/LearningAspirants/about
+Connect on Facebook: @Learning Aspirants in DevOps